+- Meteorology

+- Statistics

 - Actuarial Science

 - Statistics

-- Meteorology
+- (a) Meteorology

 - Hydrology and Hydraulics

-- Computer/Information Science

 - Coastal Engineering.

+- Actuarial Science

+- Computer/Information Science.

+- (b) Coastal Engineering.

 SBA staff selects the Professional Team members, and the SBA enters into contracts with each individual selected.

 Selection of the Professional Team members is an aggressive recruiting process to seek out qualified individuals who are capable of working closely with the Commission and who are available during specified time frames in order that the Commission can meet its deadline(s).
 Consideration is given to the following factors: